Skip to main content

 (C) when reviews are due for the benefits or services the vulnerable adult is receiving.

-(b) When the guardianship expires or is dismissed, arrangements for the vulnerable adult's ongoing maintenance of benefits are in place and documented in the APS Computer System Service Plan Section.
+(b) When the guardianship expires or is dismissed, arrangements must be in place and documented in the APS Computer System Service Plan Section for the vulnerable adult's ongoing maintenance of benefits.

 (c) When a vulnerable adult possessing a Medicaid Income Pension Trust (MIPT) dies, the APS specialist immediately notifies the vulnerable adult's eligibility worker.
 The eligibility worker notifies staff in the Adult and Family Services Health & Medical Services Section and requests termination of the MIPT, per OAC 317:35-41.6(6)(B)(xi).